FaizanH/MERN-Stack-Firebase-Starter-Kit/README.md

 # MERN-Stack-Firebase-Starter-Kit

-A template I've put together to help get up and running with MERN stack on Google Firebase.
-[^1]: React.JS runs on Firebase Hosting while the server-side Node.JS, Express.JS, MongoDB run in Firebase Functions.
+A template I've put together to help get up and running with MERN stack on Google Firebase <sup>1</sup>.
+React.JS runs on Firebase Hosting while the server-side Node.JS, Express.JS, MongoDB run in Firebase Functions.

 ### Access Points